namitjuneja/dotfiles/README.md

 userChrome.css
 - used to modify UI of Firefox (use this with vivaldi firefox addon)
 - used for xml hack to inect JS which operates when new tab opens to open a custom page, keep the focus to the adress bar and clear any url which is there
-- enable ESNI and DoH from Cloudflare to prevent tracking

 userChrome.xml
 userChrome.js